Friend who visited Covid-positive sisters now in isolation

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Regional Public Health confirmed today the friend visited the two women in Wellington after they were allowed to leave managed isolation in Auckland to drive to Wellington after the death of a loved one.
+Regional Public Health confirmed today the friend visited the two women in Wellington after they were allowed to leave managed isolation in Auckland without being tested to drive to Wellington after the death of a loved on.

 "The contact visited the women, prior to them being tested for Covid-19, remained outside and maintained physical distance.

-"As an extra precaution, given this was the first case in 24 days, the Regional Public Health medical officer of health asked the friend to go into isolation."
+"As an extra precaution, given this was the first case in 24 days, Regional Public Health Medical Officer of Health asked the friend to go into isolation."

 There are now two close contacts of the sisters in isolation in private residences in the Hutt Valley.

-The other close contact is a family member who is isolating at the same residence as the two sisters.
+The other close contact is a family member and is isolating at the same residence as the two sisters

-The women, one in her 30s and one in her 40s, arrived in New Zealand together on June 7 on a flight from the UK via Doha and Brisbane.

-They were permitted on compassionate grounds to leave managed isolation to travel to Wellington via private vehicle, where they subsequently tested positive for Covid-19.